ziyunliu4444/osu2mir/README.md

 ### Step 1: Download Beatmaps

 Download .osz files (original beatmap files) using https://github.com/nzbasic/batch-beatmap-downloader.
 Remember to filter for only ranked beatmaps to ensure quality.
-For other filters, you can either follow our guide or choose on your own.
+For other filters, you can either follow our paper or choose on your own.

 ### Step 2: Partition the Data

 Use data_partition.py to group the .osz files into files with 1. single uninherited timing point 2. multiple uninherited timing point (>=5s apart) and 3. multiple uninherited timing point (<5s apart).
 Subset 1 and subset 2 should have high quality, use subset 3 with caution.
-Further details are in the guide.
+Further details are in the paper.
 Feel free to experiment with other conditions.

 ### Step 3: Convert to Metered Beats